-Don’t be deceived by the hotel’s modestly named rooms: An Lam Executive rooms have private plunge pools, for example (we’d call them Amazing An Lam Pool Rooms, but then we’re not responsible for their monikers).
-All rooms come with a balcony, terrace or garden, meaning nobody goes home without enjoying stellar views of the surroundings.
-The river-view villas (Song & Saigon and Sunset) each have a big private pool and terrace overlooking the river: hours can trickle away here, lost in contemplation of the water world around you.
+Don’t be deceived by the hotel’s modestly named rooms: All combine locally sourced natural materials Thanh Hoa granite stone, Bat Trang ceramic mosaics, and hand-made rattan furniture with a balcony, terrace or garden, meaning nobody goes home without enjoying stellar views of the surroundings.
+The river-view villas each have a big private pool and terrace overlooking the river: hours can trickle away here, lost in contemplation of the water world around you.
 If you want to be able to bag the best table for lunch, Sunset has direct access to the restaurant: when Raymond Blanc stayed, he kept popping into the kitchen next door.

 The large central pool is flanked by tropical gardens, wooden loungers, hanging lanterns and hot-pink bougainvillea.

 With three treatment rooms, the spa offers a range of massages and couples treatments.
 There's a sauna, steam room, classes and coaching, too.